About our collections

 - Can I get items emailed to me?

 - How can I make articles available on Canvas?

 - Does Stanford Libraries appraise the value of books?

 - Can I have a book or a DVD put on hold for me to pick up later?

 - Can I send a fax from the library?

 - Where can I find library job postings?

-- What is the green statue in Green library, near the Information Center?
+- What is the green statue in Green library, in the Lane Reading Room?

 - Is information about Kircher's Magnetic Clock in Green Library available online?